Dajamante/rust_spark_joy/src/sources_analysis/mergendahl.md

 **the above is a direct entry point into my thesis**

+The Cheri project [130] is the most successful of these, and has demonstrated that Cheri can isolate Rust [126] in multi-language applications.

 **then to secure they talk about isolation but it is said to be impractical**